top of page

 If you are not a cyclist, it might help if I tell you a few things I have learned in the last few years—mostly stuff taught to me by my Poudre Sunrise Cyclists (PSC) friends.

-The first lesson we all know.
+The first lesson is pretty obvious.
 It is a lot easier to ride with a tail wind than a head wind.
 I didn’t need PSC to tell me that.
 But they did teach me how to ride in a pace line.
 What you learn there is that it is easier to ride right behind someone (drafting).
 You can save 20% or more (more if you are a pro and get really tight) if you ride in the pace line behind the first rider.
 The first rider doesn’t ride any harder than if they were riding alone, but the others benefit.
 Dave, for example is a strong rider and often volunteers to take more than his share of “pulls”(riding first).
 He did that on Day 2.

-Those last two lessons will be important when riding with Dave and Bruce who are both stronger riders than I. Even when we are all in shape that is true, and it is even more true now because I am still getting into cycling shape and they are there.
+Those last two lessons will be important when riding with Dave and Bruce who are both stronger riders (at least right now) than I. Even when we are all in shape that is true, and it is even more true now because I am still getting into cycling shape and they are already there.
 I have to remember to ride my own ride, even when they ”ride their own ride” at a faster pace than mine.
 It works for them but may not for me.
 It also means that I will probably be riding solo quite a bit—which means I will listen to more books and podcasts.

 This was especially true on Day 3.
 While we stuck together for Day 2, they quickly dropped me (left me behind) on Day 3.
 I expected this and told them before the ride started to not worry about me.
-So most of Day 3 I rode on my own.
+Most of Day 3 I rode on my own.
 We did meet up for lunch in Folsom.

 Day 2 pictures